AliAsgharGill/NextJS-Learn/next/README.md

 ## _Static Rendering_

-### Static rendering is a server rendring strategy where we generate HTML pages at the time of building our application.
+### Static rendering is a server rendering strategy where we generate HTML pages at the time of building our application.

-### This apporach allows the page to built once, cached by CDN, and served to client instantly.
+### This approach allows the page to built once, cached by CDN, and served to client instantly.

-### This optmization also enables you to share the result of the rendring work among different users, resulting significant perferomance boost for application.
+### This optimization also enables you to share the result of the rendering work among different users, resulting significant performance boost for application.

-### Static rendering is particularly useful for blog pages, e-commerce product pages, documantation, and marketing pages.
+### Static rendering is particularly useful for blog pages, e-commerce product pages, documentation, and marketing pages.

 ### Static rendering is default rendering strategy in the app router.

-### Static rendering is a strategy the HTML is generated at build itme.
+### Static rendering is a strategy the HTML is generated at build item.

-### Along with the HTML, the RSC payload is created for each component, and JS chunks are proudced for client-sde comopnent hydration in the browser.
+### Along with the HTML, the RSC payload is created for each component, and JS chunks are produced for client-sde component hydration in the browser.

 ### If we navigate directly to a page route, the corresponding HTML file is served.

-### The route is created on client side using the RSC payload and JS chunks, without any additional requestes to th server.
+### The route is created on client side using the RSC payload and JS chunks, without any additional requests to th server.

-### All routes are automatically prepared at bulid time without additional setup.
+### All routes are automatically prepared at build time without additional setup.

 # _Prefetching_

-### Prefetching is a technique used to preload a ruote in the background before hte user navigate to it.
+### Prefetching is a technique used to preload a route in the background before hte user navigate to it.

 ### Routes are automatically prefetched as they become visible in the user's viewport, either when the page first loads or as it comes into view through scrolling.